-I call Butterscotch buttercream frosting the twin sister of caramel buttercream frosting.
-While quite similar butterscotch buttercream has a uniquely delicate and sweet flavor from the brown sugar.
-Much softer than a caramel frosting and goes well with a number of amazing cake flavors such as banana, pumpkin, apple and even simple vanilla or chocolate cupcakes.
+I call butterscotch buttercream frosting the twin sister of caramel buttercream frosting.
+While quite similar, butterscotch buttercream has a uniquely delicate and sweet flavor from the brown sugar.
+Also, it's much softer than a caramel frosting and goes well with some fantastic cake flavors such as banana, pumpkin, apple and even pure vanilla or chocolate cupcakes.

-If you love butterscotch sauce then you probably love butterscotch buttercream too!
-And if you love caramel then you definitely love butterscotch buttercream!!
-I must admit that I have a special soft corner for butterscotch sauce and especially butterscotch buttercream.
-In fact, if I had to pick between a caramel sauce or a butterscotch sauce.
-I'd choose butterscotch.
+If you love butterscotch sauce, then you probably love butterscotch buttercream too.
+And if you like caramel, then you love butterscotch buttercream!
+I must admit that I have a particular soft spot for butterscotch sauce, and especially butterscotch buttercream.
+If I had to pick between a caramel sauce or a butterscotch sauce, I'd choose butterscotch.
 LOVE!!

-In my previous post, I shared in detail the similarity and difference between butterscotch and caramel.
-So I'll save you all the repeat of this post.
+In my previous post, I shared in detail the similarities and differences between butterscotch and caramel.
+So I'll save you all the repeat on this post.
 And NO Caramel and Butterscotch are not the same... nope!!

-Don't you just love that color? especially the smell.. yum.
+Don't you love that color?
+Especially the smell.. yum.
 Sweet and luxurious!

-Yes, if you know me I love shortcuts and I know I have many cake decorators like me who follow my recipes.
-So yes, you can make butterscotch buttercream using already premade buttercream and you can make it from scratch too!
+Yes, if you know me, I love shortcuts, and I know many cake decorators like me follow my recipes.
+So yes, you can make butterscotch buttercream using a premade buttercream.
+And you can also make it from scratch.

-- Second, of course, you can make butterscotch buttercream from scratch - I like to use this simple two ingredient method.
+- Second - You can make butterscotch buttercream from scratch - I like to use this simple two ingredient method.

-- A bit of a warning though.
-This is rich, light and fluffy because you MUST whip it for a good three minutes.
+- A fair warning - This is rich, light and fluffy because you MUST whip it for at least three minutes.

-- I love using this more than the first method because it's not as overly sweet as the first method.
+- I love using this more than the first method because it's not too sweet.

 - As you can see it's all butter so use it such that it complements the cake.
-A nice light and airy cake will do better than a dense cake which might be a bit over the top with more all butter butterscotch frosting.
+Beautiful light and airy cake will be a better match than a dense cake.
+A dense cake with an all butter butterscotch frosting might be a bit too much.
 Unless of course, that indulgence is what you are looking for.

-- This buttercream does not do so well with piping - it's much softer than regular powder sugar buttercreams.
+- This buttercream does not do so well with piping - it's much softer than regular powdered sugar buttercreams.

-- Butter - I always use all butter in my frosting but you can use high-fat ration vegetable shortening.
+- Butter - I always use all butter in my frosting, but you can use high-fat vegetable shortening.
 The key here is to use high fat so it will whip some air in with the sauce and become light and fluffy.

-- Butterscotch sauce - This is, of course, the key ingredient.
-I always use homemade butterscotch sauce but I think any store-bought might work just as well.
+- Butterscotch sauce - This is, of course, the critical ingredient.
+I always use homemade butterscotch sauce, but I think any store-bought might work just as well.
 By the way, it takes five minutes to make homemade butterscotch.
 I highly recommend not using very fresh made butterscotch sauce.
 Use one that's cooled completely but not chilled.
 Chilled butterscotch may not blend well in the butter.
 If the butterscotch you have is stiff, let it sit at room temperature for a few minutes.
-If necessary place in the microwave for 10 seconds only
+If necessary, place in the microwave for 10 seconds only.

 - Powdered sugar - It's best to use powdered sugar made from cane sugar, not beet sugar.
 Beet sugar tends to give a very grainy buttercream.

-- Make and cool (homemade) butterscotch sauce. (yes, you can use commercial one as well)
+- Make and cool (homemade) 1 cup butterscotch sauce ( you can use commercial one as well).

-- Add 1 cup cooled Butterscotch sauce to 4 cups of buttercream frosting
+- Add to 4 cups of buttercream frosting (Swiss, Italian, American, French, or German buttercream.)

-the consistency of this buttercream will depend on the consistency of the original buttercream.
-If you need to frost a cake or pipe swirls on cupcakes.
-This works just great.
-However, if you need a firm or stiff buttercream then you probably better off using the recipe from scratch below.
+The consistency of this buttercream will depend on the consistency of the original buttercream as well as the consistency of your Butterscotch Sauce.
+If you need to frost a cake or pipe swirls on cupcakes, this will work just great.
+However, if you need a firm or stiff buttercream, then you are probably better off using the recipe from scratch below.